Museums and adaptive reuse – 9 projects shortlisted for EU Mies Award 2019

 Visitor center park Vijversburg (2017, Leeuwarden, The Netherlands)

-This small visitor center – designed by Dutch practice Studio Maks for the Vijversburg Park, a late 18th-century estate which hosts art exhibitions, musical concerts, and live performances – consists of a renovated neoclassical villa and an expansion, a 290-square-meter glass-and-steel pavilion meandering through the park.
+This small visitor center – designed by Dutch practice Studio Maks for the Vijversburg Park, a late 18th-century estate that hosts art exhibitions, musical concerts, and live performances – consists of a renovated neoclassical villa and an expansion, a 290-square-meter glass-and-steel pavilion meandering through the park.

 Studio Maks, Visitor center park Vijversburg, Leeuwarden, 2017; photo © Iwan Baan